berzerk0/GitPage/CTF-Writeups/SolidState-HTB.md

 * NNTP at port 119

-Ports 25, 110 and 119 all seemed to contain software named James, which was very interesting.
-However, I usually like to start with HTTP scans.
+Ports 25, 110 and 119 all seemed to contain software named __James__, a solid place to begin investigating.
+However, I like to start with HTTP scans.
 I set those in motion before investigating James.

 `nikto` and `dirsearch` are must-runs when investigating HTTP.